nealjean/predicting-poverty/README.md

 Code was written in R 3.2.4 and Python 2.7.

 Users of these data should cite Jean, Burke, et al. (2016).
-If you find a consequential error, please email Neal Jean at nealjean@stanford.edu.
+If you find an error or have a question, please submit an issue.

 ## Description of folders